Red River High School

-Red River High School (RRHS) is a public high school located in Grand Forks, North Dakota, United States.
+Red River High School (RRHS) is a public high school in Grand Forks, North Dakota, United States.
 The school was originally built in 1967 for grades 10-12, and was remodeled in 1995 to accommodate grades 9- 12.
 It serves approximately 1,137 students and is one of two high schools in the Grand Forks Public Schools system.
 The athletic teams are known as the Roughriders.

-The Red River in the school's name refers to the Red River of the North which flows on the east side of the city.
-The name Roughriders is a reference to former President Theodore Roosevelt, who spent a portion of his life in what would become western North Dakota.
+The Red River in the school's name refers to the Red River of the North, which flows on the east side of the city.
+The name "Roughriders" is a reference to Theodore Roosevelt, who spent part of his life in what became western North Dakota.

 Red River High School is home to the Summer Performing Arts Company, a summer educational theatre program for grades K-12.

 History

 Circa 1992 there was a bond proposal to build more space at Red River High for $13,500,000.
 Voters chose not to accept the proposal.
 On September 29, 1992, there was a proposal for an expansion for $12,500,000.